 Imagine for a moment that you are sitting at your desk at work: your email pings alerting you of a new message from a supplier your company works with frequently.
-You open this email to read that they are switching to bank ABC, and they need you to update the information in the system.
-You do your normal checks of the email: branding, spelling, and logos all check out.
-With those things in place you update the banking information and reply that you have complied to the request.
-The next time an invoice comes in it is paid in a timely manner, sending the money to the updated account.
+You open this email to read that they are switching to bank ABC.
+They need you to update the information in the system immediately.
+You do your normal checks of the email: branding, spelling, and logos all checkout.
+With those things in place, you update the banking information and reply that you have complied to the request.
+The next time an invoice comes in it is paid in a timely manner.
+You send the money to the updated account.
 Everything seems to be running smoothly, right?
 It is…until your company gets a call from your supplier asking why they have not received recent payments.

 Now imagine the opposite side of this attack.
-Where malicious attackers have done their research on your company, via open source intelligence (OSINT), and have found suppliers that your company works with, which they used to craft a phishing email that is very convincing.
-Once your company has confirmed that they changed the bank on the account to one the attackers owns, they now sit back and wait for you to pay your most recent invoice, even sending you a specially crafted invoice of their own.
+Malicious attackers have done their research on your company.
+Via open source intelligence (OSINT) they have found suppliers that your company works with.
+They use this information to craft a phishing email that is very convincing.
+They receive confirmation that the bank on the account is changed to one the attackers own.
+Now they sit back and wait for you to pay your most recent invoice.
+They might even send you a specially crafted invoice of their own.
 This crafty example of invoice fraud is not farfetched, in fact, it is something that your company could face and not know it until it has already happened.

 Invoice Scam Victims